 For much of the early 1900s, many German leaders were espousing a political science theory called Lebensraum, literally “space of life.”
 Lebensraum advocates argued that overpopulation required a solution, and that solution should simply be to acquire more space.
 The theory was prominent leading up to and continuing after World War I. As Nazism rose, Lebensraum became a rallying cry — the self-declared superior Aryans saw the theory as a mandate to annex the lands of allegedly inferior people, taking it for themselves.
-But Lebensraum wasn’t necessarily a theory which demanded evil.
-While the easiest and most straightforward way to spread is to take over the land of others, there could be another way — create new lands.
+But Lebensraum wasn’t necessarily a theory that demanded evil.
+While the most straightforward way to spread is to take over the land of others, there could be another way — create new lands.
 Easier said than done, especially when you need to find enough land for literally millions of people.
 Doing so would require a public works project larger than anything the world has ever seen.

 Like draining the Mediterranean Sea.